kapi-no/fw-nrfconnect-nrf/samples/bluetooth/central_bas/README.rst

 1. |connect_terminal_specific|
 #.
 Reset the board.
 #.
 Program the other board with the :ref:`peripheral_hids_keyboard` or :ref:`peripheral_hids_mouse` sample and reset it.
 #.
+When connected, press Button 1 on both devices to confirm the passkey value used for bonding, or press Button 2 to reject it.
+#.
 Wait until the BAS Server is detected by the central.
    In the terminal window, check for information similar to the following::